16 Easy Baseball Fundraising Ideas for Youth Teams

 This type of fundraiser only requires a little planning and is easy to manage.
 By offering a variety of snacks, you can appeal to a wide range of fans and sell more to reach your fundraising goals.

-15. Host an alumni baseball game
+15. Host a celebrity alumni baseball game

-Alum games are an exciting way to bring in additional funds for the team and can be hosted at your facility or a local high school.
+Alumni games are an exciting way to bring in additional funds for the team and can be hosted at your facility or a local high school.

 16. Apply for a youth sports grant